Umang-projects/gpu-systems-playgrund/TWO_SUM_KERNEL/README.md

 - Why some algorithms are poor fits for GPUs
 - How to reason about GPU performance before optimizing

+## Problem: In GPU programming, when many threads try to update the same memory location using atomic operations, performance degrades because these operations become serialized and cause memory contention.
+Although atomic instructions guarantee correctness, they introduce high latency, especially when executed by a large number of threads.

+## Solution: Warp-level programming

 ---

 ## How to build and run